 Please note that our recommended high school curriculum is only a guideline.
 There is not a set of required courses for admission to Stanford, and our guidelines leave room for flexibility.

 For example, if you complete the most advanced level of a world language offered by your school as a sophomore, it is not necessary to take additional world language classes your junior and senior year.
 Please keep in mind, though, that we expect students to take approximately five academic courses each semester, including during their senior year.

 We consider each student’s educational journey to be unique, and if graduating from high school early is a good fit for you, you should follow that path.
 At Stanford, no single educational pathway has an advantage over any other.
 We will review your application holistically, taking into account your context and the unique factors that have shaped your education thus far.

 Students currently enrolled in AP courses are not required to submit AP scores as part of our admission process.
 However, we welcome the self-reporting of these scores as additional information to your application.

-Students currently enrolled in an IB Diploma program outside the U.S. are required to send us their predicted IB marks (including TOK/essay bonus points).
+Students currently enrolled in an IB Diploma program outside the U.S. must have a school official send us their predicted IB marks (including TOK/essay bonus points).

-Students currently enrolled in the British education system are required to submit their GCSE results and predicted A-Level marks for consideration.
+Students currently enrolled in the British education system must have a school official send us their GCSE results and predicted A-Level marks for consideration.
 Generally, students applying to Stanford from the British education system will have taken at least three full A-Level courses (though they may not have taken the final examinations).